Hard Rock Las Vegas: Background

-Construction
+2024–present: Planning and construction

 Work on the Hard Rock project began one day after the closure.
-The Mirage structures will receive a full renovation as part of the Hard Rock rebranding, with hotel rooms being completely gutted and remodeled.
+The Mirage structures would receive a full renovation as part of the Hard Rock rebranding, with hotel rooms being completely remodeled.
 The casino and convention facilities will also be expanded.

-Aside from renovations to existing rooms, Hard Rock also intends to construct a guitar-shaped hotel tower on the property, like the Seminole Hard Rock in Florida.
+Aside from renovations to existing rooms, Hard Rock also intends to construct a guitar-shaped hotel tower on the property, akin to the Seminole Hard Rock Hotel & Casino Hollywood in Broward County, Florida.
 The new tower is being built on the former site of the Mirage's volcano attraction.
-Demolition of the volcano was among the first tasks on the Hard Rock project.
+Demolition of the volcano was among the first tasks on the Hard Rock project, and local architect Klai Juba Wald Architecture + Interiors, which also designed the Hollywood resort, was hired to design the property.

-The guitar tower is expected to rise 660 feet.
-Hard Rock previously proposed a 998-foot tower, which was rejected by Clark County officials.
+The guitar tower is expected to rise 660 ft.
+Hard Rock previously proposed a larger 998 ft tower, which was rejected by Clark County officials.
 Construction of the tower is expected to take two and a half years; most of the pilings were in place as of January 2025.
 The size of the Hard Rock project soon grew to include additional rooms in the guitar tower, increasing it from 596 to 675.
 The updated plans also include expanded pool and spa amenities.

-Opening
+The final structural beam was installed at the top of the newly-built 42-story guitar-shaped hotel tower on May 1, 2026.

-Hard Rock Las Vegas is expected to open in the fourth quarter of 2027, several months later than previously scheduled.
+The $4 billion Hard Rock Las Vegas is expected to open in the fourth quarter of 2027, several months later than previously scheduled.
 The property is expected to employ up to 6,000 workers, and will open with a 174,000 sqft casino, featuring 2,000 slot machines and 212 table games.
 The hotel will have approximately 3,700 rooms, including those in the new guitar tower.
-Like the original Hard Rock Hotel, the new resort is expected to feature music memorabilia, though not to the same extent.
+Like the original off-Strip property that operated from 1995 to 2020, the new resort is expected to feature music memorabilia, though not to the same extent.

-Upon the opening of the hotel, the Hard Rock-Treasure Island Tram will reopen.
-The tram previously connected The Mirage and Treasure Island Hotel and Casino.
+The general contractor is PENTA.
+Upon the opening of the hotel, the Hard Rock-Treasure Island Tram, previously known as the Mirage-Treasure Island Tram, will reopen.
+The tram previously connected the Mirage and Treasure Island Hotel and Casino.
+On July 17, 2026, as construction was underway, Hard Rock proposed a 2,000-seat, five-story live theater with a karaoke room in the second floor behind the Guitar Hotel known as West Theater, alongside a guitar museum and a sportsbook facing the Strip with 88,650 sqft.
+The resort is also planned to have a 5,000-seat Hard Rock Live arena.